Quantum Metrology in Open Systems: Dissipative Cram\'{e}r-Rao Bound

 Here, we first lay out a fairly general formalism for open quantum system metrology.
 This (re)formulation of the problem (e.g., cf. Ref.~\cite{Escher:NatPhys}) has this advantage that here precision of estimation is more directly related to the underlying dynamics; besides, it is in some sense analogous to the closed system formulation.
-In particular, we derive a quantum Cram\'{e}r-Rao bound (QCRB) for open system dynamics generated through dynamical map with semigroup property.
+This formulation also obviates the need for optimization, whereas it provides efficient and reliable estimation of the error scaling with system size, which is always achievable (and often close to exact ultimate precision).
+Specifically, we derive a quantum Cram\'{e}r-Rao bound (QCRB) for open system dynamics generated through dynamical map with semigroup property.
 We next illustrate this setting through several examples.
-This first example shows that how induced correlations of probe quantum systems through a common environment may offer relatively higher precision for an estimation task in a sense akin to what manybody interactions enable.
-The other examples provide a comparison of our predicted precision with exact results in two estimation scenarios.
+The first example shows that how induced correlations of probe quantum systems through a common environment may offer relatively higher precision for estimation in a sense akin to what manybody interactions enable.
+The other examples provide a comparison of our predicted precision with exact results in two estimation scenarios, which also show some improvement relative to some earlier results.

 \textit{Open system dynamics.}---Under some specific conditions, the dynamical equation describing the state of an open system $\varrho_S$ [defined on a Hilbert space $\mathcal{H}_S$] reduces to $\partial_{\tau}\varrho_S(\tau)=\mathcal{L}_{\tau}[\varrho_S(\tau)]$, or equivalently $\varrho_S(\tau)=\mathbf{T}e^{\int_{\tau_0}^{\tau}\mathcal{L}_{\tau'}\mathrm{d}\tau'}[\varrho_S(\tau_0)]$, in which $\mathbf{T}$ denotes time-ordering, and $\mathcal{L}_{\tau}[\circ]=-i[H_S(\tau),\circ]+\sum_{k}\eta_k(\tau) (A_k (\tau) \circ A_k^{\dag}(\tau) -(1/2)\{A_k^{\dag}(\tau) A_k(\tau),\circ\})$ (for some set of operators $\{A_k(\tau)\}$) is the (Lindbladian) generator of the dynamical map, with $H_S(\tau)$ being the system Hamiltonian up to a Lamb shift term (we omit subscript $S$ henceforth).
 We have also assumed $\hbar\equiv 1$.
 In (time-dependent) Markovian evolutions, we have $\eta_k (\tau)\geqslant0~\forall k,\tau$; while if some $\eta_k$ becomes negative for some intervals, the associated dynamics would be non-Markovian \cite{Alicki-Lendi:book,Rivas-Huelga:book,Alipour:PRA12,Fleming-Hu}.